aherstek/geom99exam/README.md

 * Research a solution meeting these requirements before the exam and create some notes to answer questions on how your proposed solution will work, its limitations, costs and technical overview.
 Point form will be fine for answers of questions provided during the exam and you will have access to your notes, the internet and any other resources during this portion of the exam.

 # General Notes
-* Simcoe County serves as my inspiration for this solution - I remember exploring this web solution after Shawn introduced it in class and I want to try to recreate an open source solution to fit this local governments needs and requirements.
+* Simcoe County serves as my inspiration for this solution - I remember exploring this web solution after Shawn introduced it in class (Week 11) and I want to try to recreate an open source solution to fit this local governments needs and requirements.
  * Links to Simcoe County provided in class: https://github.com/county-of-simcoe-gis & https://opengis.simcoe.ca/
 * After exploring Simcoe County's WebGIS solution - I believe that it can be utilized as a baseline idea for this problem statement.
 Searching for parcel boundaries, roads, parks and addresses, having aerial imagery as a basemap, and all are possible in this solution - which fits our clients criteria.
 * <img width="619" alt="image" src="https://github.com/aherstek/geom99exam/assets/146446987/a7644c17-1c15-4b6f-8ffd-146614202c43">